hectorcorrea/ldpserver/readme.md

 ## Misc Notes
-Empty subjects <> are only accepted when creating new nodes (via HTTP POST) and they are immediately converted to the actual URI that they represent.
+Empty subjects and objects (<>) are only accepted when creating new nodes (via HTTP POST) and they are immediately converted to the actual URI that they represent.

 ## TODO